-Boynton Beach Police monitoring anchored boats
+Boynton Beach police monitoring anchored boats

 More >>

-Several boats have been sitting on the Intracoastal waterways in Boynton Beach for months have homeowners furious.
+Several boats have been sitting on the Intracoastal Waterway in Boynton Beach for months, which has made homeowners furious.

 Many are wondering why they're allowed to be out there fearing pollution and safety concerns.